Keck-FOBOS/fiberlab/docs/help/fiberlab_fullcone_farfield.rst

       -h, --help            show this help message and exit --bkg_file BKG_FILE   File with only background flux (default: None) -p PIXELSIZE, --pixelsize PIXELSIZE
-                            Size of the image camera pixels in mm. (default: 0.018) -d DISTANCE, --distance DISTANCE
+                            Size of the image camera pixels in mm.
+If None, analysis done using pixel coordinates. (default: None)
+      -d DISTANCE, --distance DISTANCE
                             Distance between the fiber output and the camera detector (default: None)
+      -l LEVEL, --level LEVEL
+                            The count level used to set the contour in the *binned* image.
+I.e., if you use --box, this should be the value after binning the image.
+If this is provided, --threshold is ignored. (default: None)
       -t THRESHOLD, --threshold THRESHOLD
                             S/N threshold that sets the contour used to identify the center of the output ring. (default: 1.5)